Atharv-Nalwade/React--The-Complete-Guide/Handling Side Effects, Using Reducers and Context API.md

 -- to use it we should wrap the ele. that should or can access it or listen to it

---- It does not create a component but it creates a object and that object is what we wrap
+--- It does not create a component but it creates a object and that object is what we wrap<br/>
---- Also what we do is whilew wrapping what we do is eg. obj is AuthContext then we wrap by <AuthContext.Provider><---/> by that all components wrapped inside and their descendants can also listen to it
+--- Also what we do is whilew wrapping what we do is eg. obj is AuthContext then we wrap by <AuthContext.Provider><---/> by that all components wrapped inside and their descendants can also listen to it<br/>
---- AuthContext.Provider is a component
+--- AuthContext.Provider is a component<br/>
---- To get acces to listen to value we use .Consumer
+--- To get acces to listen to value we use .Consumer<br/>
 ---The provider is used to create a context that can be consumed.
 The consumer is used to consume the nearest provided context.
-Note that you can provide the same context many times through your application, and you can even provide the same context nested.
+Note that you can provide the same context many times through your application, and you can even provide the same context nested.<br/>
 --- <AuthCOntext.Consumer>
 { (contextData) => {
                     return( code that should have access to the data) }
-}
+}<br/>
---- .Consumer takes a child function whihc gtes context as an argument by react we do not have to pass it
+--- .Consumer takes a child function whihc gtes context as an argument by react we do not have to pass it<br/>
---- If we hvae only default value in CreateContext then we do not nned .Provider we only need Consumer works as we do not have to provide anything down we hhave tojust use it so if only default then no Provider
+--- If we hvae only default value in CreateContext then we do not nned .Provider we only need Consumer works as we do not have to provide anything down we hhave tojust use it so if only default then no Provider<br/>
---- Above statement is when we are using the default value by consumer
+--- Above statement is when we are using the default value by consumer<br/>
 ---The Provider component accepts a value prop to be passed to consuming components that are descendants of this Provider.
 One Provider can be connected to many consumers.
-Providers can be nested to override values deeper within the tree.
+Providers can be nested to override values deeper within the tree.<br/>
 ---All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.
-The propagation from Provider to its descendant consumers (including .contextType and useContext) is not subject to the shouldComponentUpdate method, so the consumer is updated even when an ancestor component skips an update.
+The propagation from Provider to its descendant consumers (including .contextType and useContext) is not subject to the shouldComponentUpdate method, so the consumer is updated even when an ancestor component skips an update.<br/>
 --- To set value dynamically eg. <value={{isLoggedIn:statevalue from useState 1st argument}}

 ```